grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 ## Migrate from classic histograms

-It is perfectly possible to keep the custom bucket definition of a classic histogram and add native histogram buckets at the same time.
-This can ease the migration process, which can look like this in general:
+To ease the migration process, you can keep the custom bucket definition for classic histograms while you migrate to native histograms.

-1. Add native histogram definition to an existing histogram in the instrumentation.
+1. Add the native histogram definition to an existing histogram in the instrumentation.
-1. Let Prometheus or Grafana Agent scrape both classic and native histograms for metrics that have both defined.
+1. Let Prometheus or Grafana Alloy scrape both classic and native histograms for metrics that have both defined.
-1. Send native histograms to remote write - if classic histogram is scraped, it is sent by default.
+1. Send native histograms to remote write.
+Native histograms are sent to remote write by default if classic histograms are scraped.
-1. Start modifying the recording rules, alerts, dashboards to use the new native histograms.
+1. Start modifying the recording rules, alerts, and dashboards to use native histograms.
+1. After configuring native histogram collection, choose one of the following ways to stop collecting classic histograms.

-1. Once everything works, remove the custom bucket definition (`Buckets`/`classicUpperBounds`) from the instrumentation.
-Or drop the classic histogram series with [Prometheus relabeling](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config) or [Grafana Agent prometheus.relabel](/docs/agent/latest/flow/reference/components/prometheus.relabel/) at the time of scraping.
-Or stop scraping classic histogram version of metrics, however note that that will apply to all metrics of a scrape target.
+   - Remove the custom bucket definition, `Buckets`/`classicUpperBounds`, from the instrumentation.
+   - Drop the classic histogram series with [Prometheus relabeling](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config) or [Grafana Alloy prometheus.relabel](https://grafana.com/docs/alloy/<ALLOY_VERSION>/reference/components/prometheus/prometheus.relabel) at the time of scraping.
+   - Stop scraping the classic histogram version of metrics.
+This option applies to all metrics of a scrape target.

 Code examples with both classic and native histogram defined for the same metric: